Global expansion of renewable energy development

 Contributing to the widespread adoption and market expansion of renewable energy worldwide

 In 2008, Eurus entered the solar power generation business, with an inaugural project located in South Korea.
 Since that time, we have built solar projects in the United States, Japan, and Chile.
-Building on our successes in the construction of both wind and solar projects throughout various international markets, Eurus will begin operations in 2021 of a hybrid renewable power facility located in Australia that combines wind, solar, and battery power.
+Building on our successes in the construction of both wind and solar projects throughout various international markets, Eurus will begin operations of a hybrid renewable power facility located in Australia that combines wind, solar, and battery power.

 In the past, countries with fewer domestic reserves of energy such as coal and oil were challenged by a low degree of energy self-sufficiency.
 In order to continue economic growth, these countries typically needed to either rely on other regions’ power generation resources or face higher energy prices.
 With the expansion of renewable energy, many of these previously energy-insecure countries are now capable of efficiently produce power within their own borders, using clean, domestic resources such as wind and solar generation.